 This advanced panoptic segmentation technique performs its operations in two stages:

-• Stage 2: The meaningful features extracted from the EfficientPS backbone network are fed into another architecture called Panoptic Segmentation Head.
-This panoptic segmentation head uses the information from the backbone to perform two tasks at once: recognize objects (instance segmentation) and label background areas (semantic segmentation) to yield a combined final output.
+- Stage 2: The meaningful features extracted from the EfficientPS backbone network are fed into another architecture called Panoptic Segmentation Head.
+This head uses the information from the backbone to perform two tasks at once: recognize objects (instance segmentation) and label background areas (semantic segmentation) to yield a combined final output.

 Technically EfficientPS architecture leverages advanced techniques such as feature pyramid networks (FPNs), atrous spatial pyramid pooling (ASPP), and non-maximum suppression (NMS) to achieve accurate and efficient panoptic segmentation.
 It also employs techniques like instance-aware segmentation and semantic-aware segmentation to improve the consistency between the instance and semantic segmentation outputs.

-Compared to the traditional approaches, EfficientPS offers several advantages that include improved computational efficiency, better model performance, consistent predictions across different object categories and types.
-It is able to learn useful patterns from the data.
+Compared to the traditional approaches, EfficientPS offers several advantages that include improved computational efficiency, better model performance, and consistent predictions across different object categories and types.
+It can learn useful patterns from the data.
 All these significances lead to more accurate predictions.

 Popular Datasets for Panoptic Segmentation